 Longest Lasting Razor Blades

-Luckily with a few easy hacks and tricks, you can prolong your blade’s usefulness and sharpness or sharpen an already dull blade.
+Luckily, with a few easy hacks and tricks, you can prolong your blade’s usefulness and sharpness or sharpen an already dull blade.

 Rusting Razor of Harry’s Shave Club